paastech-cloud/docs/Architecture.md

 To expose newly spawned containers to the World Wide Web, [Traefik](https://doc.traefik.io/traefik/) is configured to answer on 80 and 443 ports.
 Then a set of labels is attributed to each container to create a unique subdomain `<app_uuid>.user-app.<fqdn>` redirecting to the port 80 of the associated app.

-TLS Termination is handled by Traefik, by resolving the DNS-O1 challenge with the TLS provider of choice.
+TLS termination is handled by Traefik, by resolving the DNS-01 challenge with the TLS provider of choice.
 This allows us to have a valid certificate for all subdomains of PaasTech.
 In this case, the DNS registrar is Porkbun.

 ## Post-mortem